TrangLe265/pbs-backend/README.md

 # PowerLifting Records Backend

 This backend powers a Powerlifting records and calculation frontend application.
-Built with Node.js, Express, and PostgreSQL, it manages lift data, calculates DOTS scores for fair lifter comparison, and provides a RESTful API for all core features.
+Built with Node.js, Express, PostgreSQL on Docker, it manages lift data, calculates DOTS scores for fair lifter comparison, and provides a RESTful API for all core features.

 DOTS (Dynamic Objective Team Scoring) is a widely used formula in powerlifting to fairly compare lifters of different body weights.
 By calculating a DOTS score for each lifter, the system enables objective ranking and classification regardless of weight class.